circleci/circleci-docs/jekyll/_cci2/orb-author.md

 {: #commands }
 {:.no_toc}

-Author and add [Reusable Commands]({{site.baseurl}}/2.0/reusing-config/#authoring-reusable-commands) to the `src/commands` directory.
+Author can add [Reusable Commands]({{site.baseurl}}/2.0/reusing-config/#authoring-reusable-commands) to the `src/commands` directory.
 Each _YAML_ file within this directory will be treated as an orb command, with a name which matches its filename.

 Below is the _[greet.yml](https://github.com/CircleCI-Public/Orb-Project-Template/blob/master/src/commands/greet.yml)_ command example from the [Orb Project Template](https://github.com/CircleCI-Public/Orb-Project-Template/tree/master/src).